-Secretaries (general office clerks) (part of ISCO-08 411 and 4110) are generally not required to have a university degree although many do.
-They perform a wide range of clerical and administrative tasks in connection with money-handling operations, travel arrangements, requests for information, and appointments. record, prepare, sort, classify and fill information; sort, open and send mail; prepare reports and correspondence; record issue of equipment to staff; respond to telephone or electronic enquiries or forwarding to appropriate person; check figures, prepare invoices and record details of financial transactions made; transcribe information onto computers, and proof read and correct copy.
+General office clerks (part of ISCO-08 411 and 4110) are generally not required to have a university degree although many do.
+They perform a wide range of clerical and administrative tasks in connection with money-handling operations, travel arrangements, requests for information and appointments; record, prepare, sort, classify and fill information; sort, open and send mail; prepare reports and correspondence; record issue of equipment to staff; respond to telephone or electronic enquiries or forward to the appropriate person; check figures, prepare invoices and record details of financial transactions made; transcribe information onto computers, and proofread and correct copy.
 Some assist in the preparation of budgets, monitoring of expenditures, drafting of contracts and purchasing or acquisition orders.
-The most senior that supervise the work of clerical support workers are excluded from this category.
+The most senior who supervise the work of clerical support workers are excluded from this category.

+From:

-From: Government at a Glance: Latin America and the Caribbean 2020
+Government at a Glance 2021

-Access the complete publication at: https://doi.org/10.1787/13130fbb-en
+Access the complete publication at:

+https://doi.org/10.1787/1c258f55-en